Permissions

 Users #

-Users exist within an application, but may be members of multiple groups.
+Users exist within a project, but may be members of multiple groups.
 If a user is removed from a group, they will no longer have access any threads in that group.
 However, any messages they previously sent will remain, and will still be visible to current group members.

 Diagram showing two users who do not share any groups and so cannot see the same threads